Ursula Gouws Consulting

 - Many people never exit the process due to poor affordability or lack of follow-through.

-Still stuck in the debt spiral?
-Let’s fix it.
+Do you still find yourself trapped in the debt spiral?
+Let us fix it.

 Comparison table for Sequestration vs. Debt Counselling vs. Administration